 Many of the shadier tax debt relief companies will ask you for an upfront fee that often is similar to the amount of money in your bank account.

 A reputable firm should offer a fixed payment plan for the tasks that they will undertake for you.
 In the next section, we will discuss what a reputable tax debt company will do for you.
 This is generally following the due process of the IRS and may even involve court action but is largely to enable you to stop any punitive measures enacted against you and to agree on a settlement that will suit you and the IRS.

 After your free consultation with the tax debt relief company you should enter into a three-step process with fees charged for each phase:

 – An investigation is where the company and you will get a clear picture of your financial position and the exact position you are in regarding your tax debt.

 – The Compliance phase is where you will file any late tax returns and get into a position where the IRS will come to the table to negotiate with you.

 – Resolution is where the tax debt relief company will act on your behalf to negotiate a final settlement with the IRS.
 This could involve court action but is generally in the form of letters and perhaps a meeting with an IRS official with you present.

 Companies like Defense Tax can’t hide from our customers’ reviews!
 If we were criminals who used a veneer of respectability to steal your money, then we would be flayed alive in online customer reviews.

 In our case, 93% of our TrustPilot reviews rate us as ‘Excellent’.
-In September 2019 Gust Gus wrote, “My accountant had made a rather large mistake on my tax returns.
-I needed help.
+In September 2019 Gust Gus wrote, “My accountant had made a rather huge mistake on my personal tax returns.
+I wanted help.
 I called Defense tax to help.
-They got me in an affordable payment plan, and they got the penalties erased.
+They got me into an affordable payment plan, and they got the penalties erased.
 Very glad to have found them.”